Take One Step at a Time to Know Incremental Utility of Demonstration: An Analysis on Reranking for Few-Shot In-Context Learning: Utility functions

 We propose incremental utility $r$ to take into account all the aspects discussed above:

-where $\ell\in[0.0, 1.0]$ is a hyper-parameter. $\ell=0.0$ corresponds to the idea A, $\ell=1.0$ to B, and the others take a balance between A and B. The value range of $r$ is $[-1.0,1.0]$, and $r<0$ means that $e$ negatively affects ICL.
-Finally, we linearly transform $r$ into $[0.0, 1.0]$ to define the following incremental utility function:
+where $\ell\in[0.0, 1.0]$ is a hyper-parameter.
+Here are the following key features we can read: \begin{itemize} \item $\ell=0.0$ corresponds to the idea A, $\ell=1.0$ to B, and the others take a balance between A and B; examples (a), (b), and (c) in Table~\ref{tab:inc_util_examples} describe the above-mentioned cases. \item Examples (d) and (e) in Table~\ref{tab:inc_util_examples} show the {\it symmetricity} of the function. \item The value range of $r$ is $[-1.0,1.0]$, and $r<0$ means that $e$ {\it negatively} affects ICL. \end{itemize}